Formality criteria for algebras over operads: Introduction

 \

 The paper is structured as follows.
-The first section is devoted to briefly recalling the operadic (and cooperadic) notions that we use in the paper.
-Following the exposition in \cite{LV}, we introduce quadratic (co)operads, and the basic construction of Koszul duality.
+The first section is devoted to briefly recalling the theory of Koszul (co)operads and homotopy $\cP$-algebras, following the exposition in \cite{LV}.

-Section 2 deals with homotopy $\cP$-algebras, and more precisely the description of $\cP_\infty$-structures in terms of coderivations on cofree coalgebras.

-In Section 3, we define the fundamental notions of minimal and formal $\cP_\infty$-algebras.
+In Section 2, we define the fundamental notions of minimal and formal $\cP_\infty$-algebras.
 Moreover, we construct our main tool for the study of formality, which is the operadic Kaledin class.
 We then obtain our first formality criterion, which is Theorem \ref{thm:formality1}.
 As mentioned, this generalizes results of \cite{Ka} and \cite{Lu}.

-The goal of Section 4 is to extend some constructions and ideas from \cite{Ma} to our more general setting.
+The goal of Section 3 is to extend some constructions and ideas from \cite{Ma} to our more general setting.
 We start by defining a natural operadic cohomology spectral sequence, which specializes to the Chevalley-Eilenberg spectral sequence whenever $\cP = \Lie$.
 Then, we define the operadic Euler class: a canonical element of the second page of the operadic spectral sequence.
 With these new tools, we are able to formulate a different formality criterion, generalizing a theorem of \cite{Ma}.

-We summarize our formality criteria in Corollary \ref{cor:formality2}.
+In Section 4 we relate the operadic Kaledin class with the operadic Euler class.
+Then, we summarize our results in Corollary \ref{cor:formality2} in the form of a formality criterion.

+In \cite{Ma}, Manetti also includes a very interesting result on formality transfers.
+In the same way, Section 5 is devoted to an adaptation of the formality transfer theorem in our setting.

 In the final section, we treat in more detail the cases where $\cP$ is the operad $\Ass$ or $\Lie$.
 We explicitly show how one can get back known results of Kaledin and Manetti from Corollary \ref{cor:formality2}.